ernestum/VSync/README.md

 =========

 This is the VSync library for the Arduino platform.
 It can 'magically' synchronize variables on your Arduino with variables on other Arduinos or in your Processing sketch.
-Look [here](https://github.com/erniejunior/Processing-VSync) for it's Processing counterpart.
+Look [here](https://github.com/erniejunior/VSync-for-Processing) for it's Processing counterpart.

 Quick start
 -----------
-1. Upload the SimpleSender example on your Arduino.
+1. Upload the SimpleSender example to your Arduino.
 2. Connect something interesting to Analog Pin A0.
 3. Open the SimpleReceiver example in Processing.
 4. Change the serial port at the head of the setup() to match your Arduino.